palikhov/CnM-Roll20-resources/ExternalArt/README.md

 To force files to be re-generated: `$ npm run art -- --force`

+To set the number of times each thumbnail image download should be retried (default is 3): `$ npm run art -- --retry 5`

+To set the rest time between download retries (in milliseconds) (default is 100ms): `$ npm run art -- --timeout 1000`

 (Any of the above can be combined to various effect, e.g. to forcibly regenerate all index files, but not thumbnails, use the following: `$ npm run art -- --nothumbs --force`)